 Can I currently travel to Cambodia?

-On 16 June 2020, the supervising body of civil aviation in Cambodia announced that it is possible to travel to Cambodia again, but that the following measures need to be kept in mind: Travellers must pay a deposit of 2,000 U.S. dollars on arrival, which is used to pay for all of the services related to the coronavirus.
+On 16 June 2020, the supervising body of civil aviation in Cambodia announced that it is possible to travel to Cambodia again, but that the following rules need to be kept in mind: Travellers must pay a deposit of 2,000 U.S. dollars on arrival, which is used to pay for all of the services related to the coronavirus.
 This amount can be paid for in cash or with credit card.
-Travellers must also posses a doctor's note, which states that they do not have Covid-19.
-This note must have been issued a maximum of 72 hours before the date of departure.
-Finally, they must be able to prove that their travel or health insurance covers an amount of up to 50,000 U.S. dollars.
+Travellers must also carry a doctorʼs note, which states that they do not have Covid-19.
+This note must have been issued a maximum of 72 hours before the time of departure.
+Additionally, travellers must take out a Covid-19 insurance at Forte Insurance - Cambodiaʼs largest insurance company - which covers up to 50,000 U.S. dollars.

 Can I currently apply for a Cambodia visa?

-It is not yet possible to travel to Cambodia with an e-visa, only with a physical visa which is stamped into the passport by the Cambodian embassy.
-While the e-visa can still be applied for, the application is only processed after the immigration service resumed checking of e-visa applications.
+It is not yet possible to travel to Cambodia with an e-visa, only with a physical visa which is stamped into the passport by the Cambodian embassy, or with an electronic business visa that was issued by the Cambodian immigration service.
+While the e-visa can still be applied for, the application is only processed after the immigration service resumes checking of e-visa applications.
 It is not yet known when this will happen.

 What should I do if I am already in Cambodia?

-The travel ban between the various provinces in Cambodia has been lifted, making it possible to travel within Cambodia again.
+A travel ban is in place between the various provinces in Cambodia.
 However, it is advised to stay near the international airport of Phnom Penh, as flights are often announced on short notice.
 Currently, there are flights between Cambodia and Europe via Singapore and Seoul.

-Travellers that are still in Cambodia per 1 July are required to register through the FPCS-GDI app (Foreigners Present in Cambodia System).
+Travellers going to Cambodia or that are still in Cambodia are required to register through the FPCS-GDI app (Foreigners Present in Cambodia System).
+At shops, hotels and other public buildings, a QR code must be scanned.

 When can I go on a holiday to Cambodia again?